The Munk Difference

-Our Progressive Tinnitus Management program essentially has two branches: an audiological branch for patients with hearing loss, which focuses on adding amplification and sound therapy plus coping strategies.
-The second branch is run by Dr. Phil Gerretsen (a psychiatrist) and Wanda Dillon (a mental health nurse), and is appropriate for patients with normal hearing thresholds, sound tolerance problems, and/or concerns that the tinnitus may be impacting overall mental health.
+Our Progressive Tinnitus Management program essentially has two branches: an audiological branch which focuses on amplification, sound therapy and coping strategies and a second branch, which is run by Dr. Phil Gerretsen (a psychiatrist) and Wanda Dillon (a mental health nurse), which is appropriate for patients who have concerns that the tinnitus may be impacting their overall mental health.

 Is Progressive Tinnitus Management (PTM) the same as Tinnitus Retraining Therapy (TRT)?

 No. There’s certainly some overlap but this program is considered distinct from TRT.
 Both programs have research to support that they can provide benefit to patients with tinnitus.
 The main difference between our program and some other similar tinnitus approaches is that the patient can stop as soon as they feel they have benefited and are able to manage tinnitus independently.